Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 21:15 It's if you're going to do some kind of weird test, like you'd say something like value, if value is not none else missing, right?

-21:23 this big complicated thing could just be value question mark question mark missing.
+21:23 Like this big complicated thing could just be value, question mark, question mark, missing.

-21:34 Okay, this one to me actually doesn't offer a huge amount of value.
+21:34 This one to me actually doesn't offer a huge amount of value.

 21:38 It's okay.

-21:39 The next one to me is like pretty killer.
+21:39 The next one to me is like pretty killer and more with the fluent style of calling functions chained together.

 21:53 It lets you chain these fluent interfaces together without testing for none.

-21:57 Suppose I have a user, the user has orders, the orders you can call a first operation, but if there's no orders, then it returns none.
+21:59 The orders you can call a first operation, but if it's there's no orders, then it returns none.

-22:04 But if it does return one, the order has a name.
+22:04 But if it does return one, the order has a name, right?

 22:09 User.orders.first.

-22:11 If the first order is none, then we bail out.
+22:11 If the first order is none, then we kind of bail out.

 22:30 If you look at those two lines of code on digital paper, the amount of space on one and the other is ridiculous, right?